Comments and discussion at our Facebook Page

 1. By developing the productive forces, transforming most people into proletarians rather than peasants and fracturing traditional culture, capitalism creates the necessary conditions for a more advanced classless society where we will all jointly own the means of production and the typical individual will thrive for the first time.

-2. However, it is then up to us to take advantage of this opportunity and make it happen by transforming ourselves and society.
+2. Given these conditions, it is then up to us to take advantage of this opportunity and make it happen by transforming ourselves and society.

 This alerts us to the importance of capitalist development in those regions where economic and social backward- ness still prevail.
 It also helps us understand the experience of the "communist" countries.
 Because of their backwardness, conditions for communism were not present and those who redefined socialism to mean state ownership with them in charge met limited resistance.